tudelft3d/website/projects/geobim-benchmark/ifcgeometries.md

 Set of geometries to test specific geometric features in software.

+It was modelled specifically for this study by T. Krijnen.

 It was exported on 23/02/2019 using IfcOpenShell 0.6

 In Figure 1 the schema of the geometries is drawn as reference